introlab/opentera/joss-paper/paper.md

 There is many open-source solution that we can integrate that would fit our research needs but not fits our requirement completely.

 - Ease of use through a web browser (for participants) is mandatory.
 Use participant's mobile or desktop devices.
 Avoid complicated installation of apps and login / password / registration.
+- Avoid long list of "friends" for communication where we need to click the right person and start a conference.
 - Use unique link to authenticate, automate the start of sessions with clinicians.
 - Explain Asynchronous / Synchonous sessions.

 - Applications are hard to install in healthcare applications and distribution over the web is easier.
 - Network access is complicated, need to minimize non standard ports for easier access.
-- Need central a secured place to put assets.
+- Need central and secured place to put assets and manage backups.
+- Not duplicating the Electronic Health/Medical Record (EHR/EMR) and avoid storing sensitive information if possible.
+- Integration of research surveys
+- Actimetry device integration

 https://www.computerworld.com/article/3596891/10-open-source-videoconferencing-tools-for-business.html